lufpuhl/dotlut.github.io/_posts/2018-08-26-value-mask.md

 ## Technique: Value Mask

 Therefore, the Value Mask is a post-processing effect.
 To apply it, after having the complete scene rendered, you can take the every pixel color and swap it to its own pixel color Value before it goes to the screen.
-Pseudo code for the effect:
+Pseudocode for the effect:

 What we have:
-- The color of each pixel that would be on the screen.
-As we process one pixel at time, the variable that contains the current pixel color will be called **PixelColor** in RGB;
+- The color of each pixel that would have on the screen.
+As we process one pixel at a time, the variable that contains the current pixel color will be called **PixelColor** in RGB;
 - A function that is called for each pixel before it goes to the screen called **ProcessPixelBeforeGoingToDisplay**.

 ``` glsl